Skip to content

 This is still a work in progress and a side project, but I have a clear vision for where it's going:

-• Gather more feedback: I'm still learning how CS colleagues would actually use this day-to-day.
+• Expand cross-team adoption: Now that the customizable input field is live, I'm gathering feedback from CS colleagues on how they're using it day-to-day.
 Their input will shape what presets and features matter most.

 • Better UI: The current version was built purely for function.
 I'd like to design something more polished now that the core functionality is proven.